 Understanding how your team feels doesn’t necessarily mean circumstances have to change.
 It’s okay to be stressed temporarily, if it’s in service of a greater goal that everyone’s committed to.
 Your team just wants to know that you understand.

-Pillar #3: A Motivational Connection
+3. Motivational Connection

 Finally, the people on your team want to know that you want them to succeed.
 You’ve got their back.
 Their professional and personal development is part of your agenda.
 Knowing that you have their best interests at heart is a key motivating piece.

 The main idea behind all three concepts is the switch in mindset from “me” to “we.”
 It’s no longer about the individual, but about the team as a whole.
 Embracing each of these three pillars will help your team create that sense of unity.
-Adopting these principles will help you bring people together, to go further as a team than an individual can go on their own.
+Adopting these principles will help you bring people together to go further as a team than an individual can go on their own.